 Alterations to this Victorian cottage returned the verandah to its original hipped form.
-A fence in keeping with the age of the building was also constructed heritage value themselves, and can confuse our understanding between the 'new' and the 'old'.
+A fence in keeping with the age of the building was also constructed

 - a.
 An alteration or addition must consider the characteristics of the existing building, and buildings in the surrounding area, and sit comfortably in this context. - b.
 New work should generally not precisely mimic the design and materials of the building, but be recognisable as new work on close inspection. - c.
 Mock historical details should not be applied as they will not be of any